Morgan94/LookAroundTetris/README.md

     * **GamePhysic**
     * **lib** : Hakurei library (copyright LookAroundTetris Team), IrrKlang (audio library).
     * **resources** : audio files, shaders, textures and objects.

+### Ongoing modifications
+High Score and Time currently displayed in console will be displayed in game window.

-## Execution
+### Execution
+    You need OpenGL and GLFW to play this game.
-    Compile and launch in a folder "build" created in the TetrisMain folder(to access properly the resources).
+    Compile and launch in a folder "build" created in the TetrisMain folder (to access properly the resources).

+    shell instructions:
+        cd yourpath/TetrisMain
+        mkdir build
+        cd build
+        cmake ..
+        make
+        ./LookAroundTetris

 ## Overview